Disease vector: Mammals

-In April 2014, WHO launched a campaign called "Small bite, big threat" to educate people about vector-borne illnesses.
-WHO issued reports indicating that vector-borne illnesses affect poor people, especially people living in areas that do not have adequate levels of sanitation, drinking water and housing.

 Vector-borne zoonotic disease and human activity

 Several articles, recent to early 2014, warn that human activities are spreading vector-borne zoonotic diseases.
-Several articles were published in the medical journal The Lancet, and discuss how rapid changes in land use, trade globalization, and "social upheaval" are causing a resurgence in zoonotic disease across the world.
+Several articles published in the medical journal The Lancet, discussed how rapid changes in land use, trade globalization, climate change and "social upheaval" are causing a resurgence in zoonotic disease across the world.
+Displacement due to conflicts, migration, or population movements can create situations where people are more exposed to disease vectors.
+Additionally, human activities such as deforestation, agricultural expansion, urbanization, and increased trade and travel, are creating environments where vectors can thrive and spread diseases to humans more easily.
+Rising temperatures due to climate change create more favorable conditions for mosquitoes to expand their ranges and increase their populations.
+This can lead to higher rates of disease transmission in areas where these diseases were previously uncommon or nonexistent and the emergence of new diseases.

 Examples of vector-borne zoonotic diseases include: